TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/ES6/Index.rst

 ..  note:: For general information on how to migrate from AMD (RequireJS) to
     ES6 see this article: `Arthur Yidi: Migrate JavaScript Modules From AMD to ES6 <https://arthuryidi.com/migrate-amd-modules/>`__.
+This is about
-Here we talk about the TYPO3 specific details.
+    the TYPO3 specific details.

-RequireJS is shimmed to prefer ES6 modules if available, allowing any extension to ship ES6 modules by providing an importmap configuration in :file:`Configuration/JavaScriptModules.php` while providing full backwards compatibility support for extensions that load modules via RequireJS.
+RequireJS is shimmed to prefer ES6 modules if available, allowing any extension to ship ES6 modules by providing an importmap configuration in :file:`Configuration/JavaScriptModules.php` while providing full backward compatibility support for extensions that load modules via RequireJS.

 Existing RequireJS modules can load new ES6 modules via a bridge that prefers ES6 modules over traditional RequireJS AMD modules.
-This allows extensions authors to migrate to ES6 without breaking dependencies that used to load a module of that extension via RequireJS.
+This allows extensions authors to migrate to ES6 without breaking dependencies that previously loaded a module of that extension via RequireJS.

 Registering modules via :php:`$pageRenderer->requireJsModules` will still work in TYPO3 v12.
 These modules will be loaded after modules registered via